How Moving Online Can Boost Your Nonprofit Membership Benefits

 On the other hand, registration via paper and checks would look like this:

 Download and print membership form

 Fill out form

-Write check for membership fee
+Write a check for the membership fee

 Prepare envelope, stamp to mail membership form and check

-Drop off envelope at post office
+Drop off the envelope at the post office

 If a member gets distracted before completing all the steps, you’d never receive their registration in time.
 You should definitely make it easier for your members with online membership registration!

 Your organization might not unanimously support the idea of online memberships.
 That’s ok!
 Here are some common concerns, and how to respond to them:

 "Some people don’t want to register online."